In some circumstances, you are allowed to bring your pet dog or cat when you relocate to the Arabian Peninsula.

 United Arab Emirates:

-If you want to make things easy, there are veterinary clinics/kennels that help with documentation and internal logistics of pet relocation for the UAE.
-Two examples include the American Veterinary Clinic in Abu Dhabi and the Dubai Kennels and Cattery, both of which are members of the Independent Pet and Animal Transportation Association International, Inc.
+If you want to make things easy, there are veterinary clinics/kennels that help with documentation and the internal logistics of pet relocation to the UAE.
+In Abu Dhabi some examples include the American Veterinary Clinic, the British Veterinary Centre, and the German Veterinary Clinic.
+In Dubai, some examples include the Dubai Kennels and Cattery.
+These are members of the Independent Pet and Animal Transportation Association International, Inc.

-In general, to import a pet you will need an import permit issued by the UAE Ministry of Environment and Water.
+In general, to import a pet you will need an import permit issued by the UAE Ministry of Environment and Climate Change.
 Whether you are obtaining the import permit yourself, or using a service, such as those mentioned above, the documentation required for this permit includes:

 It takes the Ministry three ministry working days to process the import permit; the Ministry is closed Friday and Saturday.
 The validity of this permit is 30 days from the date of issue.
 It costs approximately AED200 (US$54.50).